Choosing a birth control pill

 Your health care provider may discourage use of the minipill if you:

-What are the pros and cons of each type of birth control pill?
+What are the pros and cons of combination pills?

 What's the bottom line?

 You have many options for birth control.
-If you choose to take birth control pills, work with your health care provider to decide which type of birth control pill is best for you.
+If you choose to take birth control pills, work with your health care provider to decide which type of birth control pill is right for you.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.